PINKDIAMONDVVS/hec-pharm-webpage-showcase/README.md

-# HEC Pharm Interactive Platform Showcase
+# HEC Pharm 3D Interactive Webpage Showcase

 > **Note**: This is a showcase repository.
 The source code is proprietary and protected under NDA.
 This repository demonstrates the project's features, architecture, and outcomes without exposing confidential code.